The ViSwiss Formula

 We included Ashwagandha Root in ViSwiss™ to act as a relaxing and stress reducing agent on the male’s body.
 By that we help the body build up an erection naturally.

 Avena Sativa - 50mgAvena sativa is quickly becoming a popular natural alternative to pharmaceutical erection enhancers without the dangerous side effects.
 Avena Sativa extract frees up bound testosterone in the blood, making it more active.
 Avena Sativa is used to stimulate both men and women quickly and effectively.
-In men it is effective for impotence and premature ejaculation.
 It also contains compounds which are soothing to the brain and the nervous system.

 Ginkgo Biloba - 60mgGinkgo biloba has been recognized as a brain tonic and can be responsible for enhancing memory, improving both short and long term memory, increasing reaction times and improving mental clarity.
 Because of these benefits of Ginkgo Biloba it is now used for elderly patients suffering with Alzheimer's disease and other cerebral insufficiency symptoms.
 Other benefits of ginkgo biloba include reducing tension, anxiety, and restoring energy.
 We included Ginko Biloba in ViSwiss™ to clear away mental and physical tension prior to a man’s sexual build up.

 Korean Ginseng - 100mgThe main active ingredients of Korean ginseng are ginsenosides.
 These steroid-like phytochemicals have adaptogenic properties, which give ginseng the property to counter the effects of stress.
 The glycosides act on the adrenal glands, helping to stop adrenal hypertrophy and excess corticosteroid production in response to stress.
 Ginseng stimulates the formation of blood vessels and improves blood circulation in the brain thereby improving memory and cognitive abilities.
-Ginseng also improves the blood circulation in the male organs, in a way similar to Viagra.
 Ginseng is also used for diabetes, migraine, infections, radiation and chemotherapy protection, to aid in sleep, and to stimulate the appetite.

 Maca - 50mgKnown as Peruvian Ginseng, which supports the glandular system.
 This herb serves two functions of sexual health: it enhances sexual performance and desire, as well as improves endurance and energy.
 Lepidium meyenii or maca is an herbaceous biennial plant or annual plant (some sources say a perennial plant) native to the high Andes of Bolivia and Peru.
 It is grown for its fleshy hypocotyl (actually a fused hypocotyl and taproot), which is used as a root vegetable and a medicinal herb.
 Its Spanish and Quechua names include maca-maca, maino, ayak chichira, and ayak willku.
 Maca has been harvested and used by humans in the Andean Mountains for centuries.
 It was eaten by Inca warriors before battles, and was used a form of payment of Spanish imperial taxes.
 A double-blind study by the Department of Urology, University of Ulsan College of Medicine attempted to study the "efficacy of Maca for erectile dysfunction."
 Their conclusion was, "Our data shows that red ginseng is an effective alternative for male erectile dysfunction".
 A key ingredient of Maca is ginsenoside, which alters blood flow to the brain and penis and can build blood flow and sperm.
 Russian scientists have reported that Ginseng stimulates both physical and mental activity, enhances athletic performance and has a positive effect on the sex glands.
 Used to fight impotence and premature ejaculation, Maca also helps normalize blood pressure while rejuvenating and revitalizing the body.